McMasterRS/ws_web-design-guide/skip-to-main.md

 export default SkipLink;
 ```

-We created re-usable component that encapsulates the desired "Skip to Main Content" functionality. `SkipLink.tsx` includes an `onClick` event handler that will be forwarded to any children component nested inside the `SkipLink` component.
-Notice that the `SkipLink` component has two props: a `ClassName` used to specify the CSS class and a `SkipTo` string containing the CSS query used to determine which component we want to skip to.
+We created a re-usable component that encapsulates the desired "Skip to Main Content" functionality. `SkipLink.tsx` includes an `onClick` event handler that will be forwarded to any children component nested inside the `SkipLink` component.
+The `className` prop of the `SkipLink` is used to specify the CSS class and a `SkipTo` string containing the CSS query used to determine which component we want to skip to.

 Our next step is to create a custom `SkipButton` component that we will nest inside the `SkipLink` component.